 - Whether it is skippable or not;

-- Which metrics must be tracked.
+- and Which metrics must be tracked.

 In January 2016, VAST 4.0 was released, addressing challenges of previous versions and ensuring smoother operation.
-The most important updates included the introduction of video files separate from the application programming interface (API), server-side support and mezzanine file.
+The most important updates included the introduction of video files separate from the application programming interface (API), server-side support, and mezzanine file.
 New versions of VAST support full backward compatibility.
 For more updates, check out the IAB’s releases.

 VPAID or “Video Player-Ad Interface Definition”

-The Video Player Ad-Serving Interface Definition is a common interface between ad units and video players that empowers rich interactive user experience within in-stream video ads.
+The Video Player Ad-Serving Interface Definition is a common interface between ad units and video players that empowers rich user experience within in-stream video interactive ads.

 - Increase levels of interaction by adding such features as overlays, buttons for sharing the ad through social networks, links that redirect the user to another website, buttons for signing up, and completing online surveys;

 The brief history of VPAID: versions and capacities

 The majority of advertisers prefer the VPAID ad standard to the VAST ad standard because of its interactivity, viewability, and verification.
 Advertisers also have more control over the display experience of video advertising campaigns using VPAID tags.

 Meanwhile, publishers expect to improve the liquidity of video ad supply and sell more in-stream video inventory.
 VPAID 1.0 and VPAID 2.0.
 Are the only standards that have been developed over the past years.
 The majority of players are running according to the VPAID 2.0. which has some fixes that weren’t covered in version VPAID 1.0.